Skip to Content

 9. Surplus Animals Killed and Sold Off

-Breeding programs in zoos eventually lead to some animals being sold off to other zoos or worse –circuses.
-The allure of baby animals and the crowds they pull can lead a zoological garden director to increase them to keep attracting customers.
+Breeding programs in zoos eventually lead to some animals being sold to other zoos or circuses.
+The allure of baby animals and the crowds they pull can lead a zoological garden director to increase their number to keep attracting customers.

-Sadly, once the small animals outgrow their “cute” phase, the zoo has to get rid of them since feeding and housing them all can get expensive.
+Sadly, once the small animals outgrow their “cute” phase, the zoo has to eliminate them since feeding and housing them all can get expensive.

-The surpluses are then sold off to zoos, aquariums, or even circuses.
-However, when the animals being culled aren’t in demand, they might find themselves facing death.
-This is seen as a cheaper option as opposed to moving them back into the wild.
+The surpluses are then sold to zoos, aquariums, or circuses.
+However, they might face death when the animals being culled aren’t in demand.
+This is a cheaper option than moving them back into the wild.

 See Related: Importance of Wildlife Conservation